 Design Matters: Design Matters is the world’s first design podcast.
 Started in 2005 by Debbie Millman, it prides itself on wide-ranging conversations from designers, writers, artists, and other contemporary thinkers.

 The Accidental Creative: For over 10 years, The Accidental Creative has helped people push themselves in their professional lives.
-Part advice and part interview, topics include fighting perfectionism, dealing with uncertainty, and “strategic slacking.”
+Part advice and part interview, the podcast topics include fighting perfectionism, dealing with uncertainty, and “strategic slacking.”

 99% Invisible: 99% Invisible originally started as a collaborative project between San Francisco-based public radio station KALW and the American Institute of Architects.
 Focusing on the “unseen and overlooked” elements of design and architecture, each episode is on a single topic.
 It offers a powerful reminder to not ignore the small things—often, they make a huge impact.